in.rlogind, rlogind - remote login server

 Check authorization according to the rules in krb5_auth_rules(5).

 Prompt for a password if any checks fail and the PAM configuration (see pam.conf(4)) is configured to do so.

 In order for Kerberos authentication to work, a host/<FQDN> Kerberos principal must exist for each Fully Qualified Domain Name associated with the in.rlogind server.
 Each of these host/<FQDN> principals must have a keytab entry in the /etc/krb5/krb5.keytab file on the in.rlogind server.
 An example principal might be:

-See kadmin(1M) or gkadmin(1M) for instructions on adding a principal to a krb5.keytab file.
-See Oracle Solaris 11.1 Administration: Security Services for a discussion of Kerberos authentication.
+See kadmin(1M) for instructions on adding a principal to a krb5.keytab file.
+See Managing Kerberos and Other Authentication Services in Oracle Solaris 11.3 for a discussion of Kerberos authentication.